**UPDATE** Make sure you check out the new bonus features included in the pattern!

 Customize: I made one with boxed corners and a pleated ruffle and one with a back zippered coin pouch.
 Once you learn how to install the zipper you can go crazy making modifications until it’s perfectly your style.
 These are NOT part of the pattern, but if there is a huge interest in that back zippered pocket or the boxed corner style, let me know.
 Neither were exceptionally difficult modifications and I’d be happy to show you.

 Size & Pockets: The wristlet has two size options and two pocket options.
 I use the small wristlet with the card pocket as my everyday wallet.
 It’s perfect for running into the store without my big purse or tote bag.
 My phone still fits in the main pouch, my debit card stays easy to find and it still fits my chapstick and keys. :) The larger size is perfect for date night or when you need to carry a little bit more, or like me when I went out of town and needed to keep my passport on me at all times.
-The same pocket will hold your passport or your iPhone in a case.
-(Even my new taller iPhone 5 in a case fits in the pocket.
-If you have a bulky case on yours, add 1/4″ to the width of the pocket.)
-You can also put the small pocket on the large wristlet, or be brilliant like Ellen and stack them on top of each other. :)

 Interfacing: If you’ve ever made any of my patterns, you know I back everything in Pellon SF-101 woven fusible.
 But also, for this project, I used Pellon 926 as the sew-in interfacing for all of my samples except the blue one with the 2nd zipper, which has Pellon 50.
 I really love it.
 It turns easily and the wrinkles press out well.
 It’s in between Peltex 70 and Pellon 50, and it sews through like a dream and cuts away from the seams really easily and cleanly.
 I don’t know how easy it is to find 926 (My JoAnn has it.) but if you can’t find it, Pellon 50 works just fine.
 If you want a similar thick, sturdy feel you can use two layers.
 One layer will still hold the shape nicely, it just won’t have that substantial-yet-pliable feel.
 It’s really personal preference.
 You could even use batting like I did on this one.